 4:00 PM | Take the Tube to Brick Lane for Shopping and Dinner

 Brick Lane is vibrant, quirky, chic, has one of the city’s best markets and is the place to go if you want a curry.
 Walking the streets you’ll catch the fragrant aromas of herbs and spices coming from inside the restaurants; you’ll be spoiled for choice when picking a place for dinner.
+If you’re looking to dig a little deeper into the food scene why not join a guided food tour and learn about the area from a local all while trying new foods and drinks.

 Before or after dinner, there are lots of vintage and retro clothing shops to browse, or bring your camera to catch some great photos of the colourful street art that adorns the walls.
 If you’re looking for nightlife this is an option to return to after your last activity of the day, as some of the city’s most fashionable night clubs and bars are located in this neighborhood.
 I can’t really recommend any in particular, but can definitely say this is a great area to come for lively streets and lots of bustling activity.